Hellfar/minidoc/tutos/server/Rails_new_server.md

 ## Rake

-Add this task to your `Rakefile` so you will be able to manage the rails processus easier.
+Add this task to your `Rakefile` so you will be able to manage the rails process easier.

 ```
     desc 'stop rails'